lab11/eagle/doc/tips.md

      - _MANUFACTURER_
      - _MPN_ (*Manufacturer Part Number*)
  - Change the symbol name (usually `G$1$`) to something nicer-looking, e.g. `U1`, using the *name* tool.

+## Board design

+From the beginning, you should consider whether you will be hand-assembling parts or use machines.
+For hand assembly, only use passives with a package of 0402 or larger (no 0201 if possible).

+### Schematic

+Some tips to be followed:

+- People tend to read circuits left to right and top to bottom; try to keep anything with labels or other text oriented that way.
+- Use flag labels only as terminators; standard ones are more readable when labeling a wire, especially printed.
+- If you use flag labels, **don't** use them for signals which are also connected by wires.
+Either you use flags for all instances of the signals, or you draw wires.
+Connecting parts with wires implies that it is the only connection; a mixture with flags will cause you to forget about some references and will make the schematic less readable.
+- Add Descriptions to your schematic sheets (`Right click`&rarr;`Description`)
+- Add tolerance values directly in the value of passives (e.g. `1k 1%`) so you'll remember them when creating the BOM.
+- Make sure to add enough debugging options (test pads, debug headers, FTDI) so that you can test all buses (SPI, I2C).
+- Add enough ground pins (logic analyser, oscilloscope, serial for debugging) for debugging.

+### PCB layout

+Some tips to be followed:

+- Leave enough space between parts, especially around ICs.
+We recommend at least 12mils on space-constraint boards between caps, and 20mils between caps and ICs.
+- Try to keep all components on the same side of the board; it will make your life easier during assembly as you can only heat up one side with the hot plate.
+- Dont put labels on vias; they tend to become unreadable (overlapping traces is fine).
+- Keep traces to crystals short and straight (they *are* RF traces due to their MHz frequency!).
+Decaps for the crystals must not be in-between crystals and pins.
+- Label all testpoints; it is annoying having to open EAGLE every time you want to test something, and other people might not have that possibility.
+- Exclusively use vector font.
+- To create the silk screen: Only enable *tNames* (25), then group all the names, use the `Reposition attributes` and apply it to the group by right-clicking  onto `Reposition: Group`.
+Do the same thing with the `Change` tool and use `Size: 20`, `Ratio: 18` as well as `Font: vector`.
+- Make the ground pour polygons have a lesser rank (usually 6) so that your keepouts and similar polygons are not of the same rank.
+- Add version number, date (YYYY-MM-DD) and your name; it will help people to identify who and when somebody designed the board and helps you keep track of different version numbers.
+- Make sure that physical components (such as screw heads) have enough space (it might make sense to draw dimensions in silk).

+### Check-list

+- How do you power it?
+Did you consider current and voltage levels?
+- How do you programm it?
+- How do you debug / test it and make sure things are working?
+Did you add test pads, headers and LEDs?
+- What are you most worried about? (*Go read the datasheet again*)

 ## Legacy Tips